Admission to the Department of Near & Middle Eastern Civilizations (MA, PhD)

 To apply, please visit the Online Admissions Application.

-The application deadline for graduate programs commencing in the 2021-2022 academic year in the Department of Near & Middle Eastern Civilizations is November 30, 2020 (i.e., paying the application fee).
+The application deadline for graduate programs commencing in the 2024-2025 academic year at the Department of Near & Middle Eastern Civilizations is November 30, 2023 (i.e., paying the application fee).
 This is a firm deadline.
 No exceptions will be made.

 A completed admission application is considered as follows:

 - A completed online admission application, with all your supporting documentation, must be uploaded and received by December 8, 2023.

 - Note, your two letters of reference must be uploaded by your referees by December 8, 2023.